epfl-mobots/tdm-python/doc/transpiler.md

 - `from thymio import s1 as a1, s2 as a2, ...` in the global scope: same as above, but variables (or only some of them) are aliased to a different name.
 - `from thymio import ...` in function definition scope: variables can be accessed in expressions or assignments in the function.

 In other words, the expected Python rules apply.
-No other module is available.

 In addition to variables and native functions, the following constants are defined: